Encryption for OHIO Computers

 If you are unsure about whether your computer is encrypted, follow these steps.

 - If your hard drive's icon includes a lock, your device is fully encrypted

 - Select FileVault

 - If the resulting tab says that FileVault is turned on, then your computer is encrypted

-If you have any issues or questions about encrypting your OHIO device, contact the IT Service Desk.
+If you have any issues or questions about encrypting your OHIO device, visit the Technology Help Center to submit a ticket or connect with the IT Service Desk.